lhhiep2204/Locify/docs/Locify_Feature_Specification.md

 - Users access the Add Location Screen.
 - Users search for a location (online only; Google Maps SDK on both iOS and Android), available whether logged in or not.
 - Users enter location details (name, category, notes) and select a category (default, user-created, or create a new one; online/offline).
+- If logged in, users can add images, stored locally for offline support (e.g., `file://image1.jpg`) and synced with the server.
+When not logged in, the image selection option is disabled, and a message is displayed: "Please log in to add images."
 - A non-interactive map preview displays the selected location (online only; available whether logged in or not, using Google Maps SDK).
 In offline mode, displays a placeholder: "Map preview unavailable offline."
 - The location is saved, stored locally for offline access and synced with the server after login if not logged in.
-Offline images are stored in temporary storage.

 ### 4. Manage Categories and Locations
 - Users view the category list with the number of locations per category, retrieved from local storage (online/offline when not logged in; online synced data when logged in).
 - Users create, edit, or delete categories (online/offline).
 When deleting a category with locations, the app prompts to select a replacement category.
 Changes are stored locally and synced with the server after login if not logged in.
 Offline icons are stored in temporary storage.
 - Select a category to view its location list, retrieved from local storage (online/offline when not logged in; online synced data when logged in).
-- In the location list, users view, edit (including changing category), delete, mark/unmark as favorite, or share locations via the system sharing mechanism (iOS or Android; sharing online only, available whether logged in or not).
+- In the location list, users view, edit (including changing category; image selection only available when logged in), delete, mark/unmark as favorite, or share locations via the system sharing mechanism (iOS or Android; sharing online only, available whether logged in or not).
+When not logged in, the image selection option is disabled, and a message is displayed: "Please log in to add or remove images."
 Changes to categories or locations are stored locally and synced after login if not logged in.
-Offline images are stored in temporary storage.
+Offline images, when logged in, are stored in temporary storage.
 - Select a location to view on the map (online: dynamic map, available whether logged in or not; offline: displays a message "Map unavailable offline" and shows only location details; Google Maps SDK on both iOS and Android).
 Images are displayed if available locally; otherwise, a placeholder is shown.

 ### 5. Navigation